Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Tree decomposition manipulations

-An important fact is that the restriction produces a tree decomposition that is no worse than the original: \begin{lemma}[treewidth] Using previous notation, the treewidth of the restriction is bounded as
+An important fact, stated in eq.~(\ref{new:eq:width-of-decomposition}), is that the restriction produces a tree decomposition that is no worse than the original: \begin{lemma}[treewidth] Using previous notation, the treewidth of the restriction is bounded as

 \end{lemma} \begin{proof} A restriction may only remove vertices from the decomposition, so the treewidth can only decrease, i.e. $\tw( \restr{\mathrm{T}}{\Rows', \Cols'} ) \le \tw(\mathrm{T})$.
 Treewidth measures the size of the largest node, and that cannot be larger than $|\Rows'| + |\Cols'|$, i.e. the total number of vertices left.
 Recall from (\ref{eq:treewidth-of-treedec}) that treewidth is one less than the size of largest node.
 In general, we cannot know which of the choices $\tw(\mathrm{T})$ or $|\Rows'| + |\Cols'| - 1$ will be lower, hence we keep the minimum operator. \end{proof}